 - 2: Communication Social landlords manage their businesses so that tenants and other customers find it easy to communicate with their landlord and get the information they need about their landlord, how and why it makes decisions and the services it provides. - 3.
-Participation Social landlords manage their businesses so that tenants and other customers find it easy to participate in and influence their landlord's decisions at a level they feel comfortable with. - 13.
+Participation Social landlords manage their businesses so that tenants and other customers are offered a range of opportunities that make it easy for them to participate in and influence their landlord's decisions at a level they feel comfortable with. - 13.
 Value for Money Social landlords manage all aspects of their businesses so that tenants, owners and other customers receive services that provide continually improving value for rent and other charges they pay. - 14 & 15.
 Rents and Service Charges Social landlords set rents and service charges in consultation with their tenants and other customers so that a balance is struck between the level of services provided, the cost of the services and how far current and prospective tenants and service users can afford them.
 Tenants get clear information on how rent and other money is spent, including details of any individual items of expenditure above thresholds between landlords and tenants

-Legal Requirements:
+2.2 Legal Requirements: